 At the BATS site, Carlson and his colleagues discovered very regular patterns of dissolved organic carbon building up in surface waters, and then mixing downward into deeper waters.
 Likewise, they discovered distinct microbial communities thriving in surface waters, in deep waters, and certain groups of microbes that thrive seasonally.

 When microbes consume carbon compounds in surface waters, that carbon may be transformed into carbon dioxide and return to our overburdened atmosphere.
 If that dissolved organic carbon escapes microbial consumption in the surface, some of it can be transported to the deep ocean and sequestered from the atmosphere for centuries depending on the study site.
 Thus, understanding how microbes respond to dissolved organic substrates at different depths and times in the ocean is critical for understanding the ocean’s role in the carbon cycle and climate change.
 These concepts extend to the larger global ocean but much of the basic proof of concept were formalized at BATS.

-Dr. Carlson continues to conduct research at BIOS, where the BATS site gives unprecedented views into how the ocean changes over time, and where the Oceanic Microbial Observatory is dedicated to developing new methods for identifying marine microbes and their metabolisms.
+Dr. Carlson continues to conduct research at BIOS, where the BATS site gives unprecedented views into how the ocean changes over time, and where the Microbial Ecology Laboratory is dedicated to developing new methods for identifying marine microbes and their metabolisms.
 He commended the commitment and vision of his colleagues who run BATS and the Observatory for their dedication to maintaining the dataset every month, year in and year out.